 Kenny wanted to ensure that stakeholders at JHM would be able to edit the website easily.

 The designer/developer relationship.

-- JHM can easily edit and add content by using the Webflow editor and CMS.
-If they need to change a photo, change out some of the copy, add a new teammember, or upload a new blog, they can do it all without having to wait on Kenny or I to make the change for them.
+Using the Webflow editor and CMS, JHM can easily edit and add, deletem or change content.
+If they need to change a photo, change out some of the copy, add a new team member, or upload a new blog, they can do it all without having to wait on Kenny or I to make the change for them.
 Kenny and I have both used Wordpress' CMS and found Webflow's system much more user-friendly.

 All our projects ignite with the same spark.